 paddle, canoe, fish or just sit and admire the activity of the river.

-Borrow an inflatable boat and paddle out to explore the area.
+Borrow a kayak and paddle out to explore the area.
 Here's an

 aerial view of the estate in summer.

 At low tide, you will often see dozens of

 birds on the uncovered islands and ledges, and day or night you

 might hear the haunting call of the loons.
 There are half a

 dozen seals who like to play in our cove and this stretch of the

 Back River.
 A pair of bald eagles are nesting at the

 northern end of Tibbetts Island (about an 1/8 of a mile down